 Does term life insurance require a medical exam?

 There are some life insurance policies that don’t require a medical exam.
 However, they are significantly more expensive than medically underwritten policies because the insurer is acquiring significant risk of you dying within the term length without knowing your current health state or medical history.
 Typically, these “simplified issue” policies also have a low cap for policy amounts at around $250,000, whereas medically underwritten policies can reach well over $1 million.

 Most medically underwritten term life insurance policies require a medical exam.
-We say most because Haven Life offers InstantTerm, a first-of-its-kind process that lets some qualified applicants (up to age 45) finalize coverage without the need for an exam (and without having to pay more for the convenience).
-Our sophisticated technology analyzes various data (including the health information that you’ve already provided in your application and other external data your authorized us to collect) to make a decision in real time.
+However, some applicants may qualify for the InstantTerm process, which lets some eligible applicants (up to age 45 and up to $1 million in coverage) finalize coverage without the need for an exam (Keep in mind that: issuance of the policy or payment of benefits may depend upon the answers given in the application and the truthfulness thereof).
+This sophisticated technology analyzes the health information provided in your application and other industry-standard data to make a decision in real time.
 Once you submit your application online, you’ll be informed if a medical exam is needed.

 Is life insurance necessary for a single person?

 Life insurance often isn’t necessary for an unmarried and childless person.
 But there are some circumstances when, if single, you should still consider purchasing a policy, as financial dependents span more than just your partner or children.

 If you have significant cosigned debt, such as student loans or a mortgage that would fall to your parents or loved ones if you died, then you may want to consider term life insurance to cover those debts.
 Additionally, if you are single and the primary caretaker of an elderly person, then you should consider how much it would cost to care for them if you died.

 If you’re single and still unsure, you can use our life insurance calculator to help determine if you need coverage.
 Relax, no air-math required.